Sociology vs. Psychology: Which Bachelor’s Degree?

-For those interested in the scope of human behavior and experience, a major in Sociology or Psychology is a popular choice.
-According to the National Center for Education Statistics, in 2013-2014, psychology is the fourth most awarded degree in the US.
+For those interested in the scope of human behavior and experience, a major in sociology* or psychology* is a popular choice.
+According to the National Center for Education Statistics, in 2015-2016, psychology is the fourth most awarded degree in the US.

 If you’re considering a career in either psychology or sociology, you might be wondering "which is more interesting?", "which is easier?", or "what jobs can I get?".
 To answer these questions, it can be helpful to understand exactly what these fields have in common, key aspects of studying each at the undergraduate level, as well as the job outlook and career opportunities connected to each.

 Similarities and Differences between Sociology and Psychology

 An easy way to begin to understand the difference between sociology and psychology is that sociology deals in both specific social identity groups (example: gender, race or social class), as well as collective society, while psychology focuses on the individual, although this focus also includes group dynamics, such as behaviors in the workplace.

 Whichever field you choose, courses in research methods, social identity groups, and behavioral analysis are typical.

 A degree in either sociology or psychology can prepare you for a variety of careers.

-To dive in deeper, sociology explores social behavior within groups, cultures, organizations, and social institutions.
+To dive in deeper, sociology explores the social behavior of identity groups, cultures, organizations, and social institutions.
 Sociology majors study social theory and social structures, research methods, and social policy.
 The American Sociology Association suggests that “studying sociology fosters creativity, innovation, critical thinking, analytic problem solving, and communication skills,” further noting that “sociology challenges you to see the world through the lens of different cultures and communities.”